ThatLifeofGames/workers-dns-failover/README.md

+### Archived

+I do not use cloudflare DNS for my site anymore, so this repository is now archived.
+It should still work for the foreseeable future however.

 # Cloudflare Workers DNS Failover
 Uses cloudflare workers and optionally HetrixTools to change DNS records to a different IP address when the main server goes down.